 Between 2007 and 2012, Ferrari has reduced the CO2 of its European fleet by 27%, by reducing the energy requirements of its vehicles.
 The group intends to continue in this direction, with the goal of further reducing CO2 emissions for the entire range by 15% relative to 2014 levels before the end of 2020.
 Continuous research in areas such as turbocharging, engine downsizing, transmission technology, electric power steering and hybrid technology makes it possible to improve performance on the one hand while increasing environmental sustainability on the other.

 There has also been a huge investment in safety at work, through the actual structures and specific training, which has achieved significant results in all sections of the company.
-Particularly effective has been the programme to highlight so called near misses, which is to say, events that could have caused accidents, thanks to an effective involvement of the employees.
+The involvement of the workers has been crucial to the effectiveness of the programme for reporting near misses, which is to say, events that could have caused an accident.

 Ferrari for the community

 Ferrari's involvement in the community and its projects in the Maranello and Modena areas, where all of its vehicles are produced, are extremely important to the group.
-Ferrari primarily supports the development of the community through its collaboration with local universities.
+Ferrari primarily supports the development of the community through its collaboration with local universities and local and regional high schools.
 Educating brilliant new engineers with an academic curriculum focused on new technologies and innovative solutions for pioneering performance is a vital prerequisite for identifying and taking advantage of the opportunities of tomorrow.

 This is the precise purpose of the Motorvehicle University of Emilia-Romagna (MUNER), an association founded in synergy between the Universities of Modena, Reggio Emilia, Bologna, Ferrara and Parma, Ferrari and the other marques in the region representing automotive excellence.